Contact Us

 I tell lyrical, slanted stories where difference, beauty, and the luminous ordinary converge.
 A masters graduate with a mental health history, my creative writing and journalism explore life’s power differentials and profound transformations.

-I’m a former staff writer at a daily newspaper and current contributor to Issue Media Group’s MI Mental Health Series.
+A Michigan Press Association Award winner, I’m a former staff writer at a daily newspaper and current contributor to Issue Media Group’s MI Mental Health Series.
 I also offer editing for mental health narratives.

 Pronouns: she/her/hers.